cryotools/matilda/README.md

 - HydroErr
 - plotly
 - spotpy
+- pyyaml
 ```

-The MATILDA package and dependencies can be installed on your local machine using pip or a similar package manager.
+The MATILDA package and it's dependencies can be installed on your local machine using pip or a similar package manager.
 You can either install the package by using the link to this repository:
 ```
 pip install git+https://github.com/cryotools/matilda.git
 ```